metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/README.md

     ; Width is configured by setting next_release_width for the bundle format = %-8v %{yyyy-MM-dd}d%{ (TRIAL RELEASE)}T

-    ; Scans the test files for use of Test2 and picks either [Prereqs / Test::More with Test2]
+    ; Scans the test files for use of Test2 and picks either this:
+    [Prereqs / Test::More with Test2]
     -phase = test
     -type  = requires
     Test::More = 1.302015

-    ; If the distro doesn't use Test2
+    ; or, if the distro doesn't use Test2:
     [Prereqs / Test::More with subtest]
     -phase = test
     -type  = requires